No one can make you feel inferior without your consent.” – Eleanor Roosevelt

 I’m happy to be writing this post, I’m happy for all the amazing people in my life.
 I’m happy for my fur child assistant who’s asleep on the floor next to me keeping me company as I type this.

 Have a happy day everyone.
 Remember no handing over your consent.
-Stop feeling inferior.
+Stop feeling inferior or insecure.
 Be your amazing, talented and happy self for all the world to see!